 San Francisco Bay Area Chapter leadership

 The AAJA San Francisco Bay Area Chapter board is elected by its members.
 The board meets regularly to plan activities, programs and fundraisers as well as discuss issues relevant to the chapter and our members.
 For information about the next board meeting, contact firstname.lastname@example.org.
 Board meeting minutes are available to chapter members upon request.
-Meet the officers and board members for 2021:
+Meet the officers and board members for 2022:

 CECILIA LEI, President

-Before joining the Chronicle, she produced “Today, Explained,” Vox Media’s daily news podcast.
+Before joining the Chronicle, she produced Today, Explained, Vox Media’s daily news podcast.
 Previously, she was a media executive who spearheaded campaigns and initiatives to support diversity in media representation.
 Cecilia has been a part of the AAJA-SF Board since 2018 as a student representative and an at-large board member.
 She was also a part of the AAJA Voices class in 2018.
 Cecilia is a Bay Area native and graduated from UC Berkeley’s Graduate School of Journalism.

 MARIECAR MENDOZA, Vice President

 Mariecar Mendoza is proud to serve on the board of her very first AAJA chapter, which she joined while a student in the Bay Area.
 She has since been an active member of AAJA, including as a Voices student in 2006 and later a Voices mentor and Executive Leadership Program graduate.
 She is now co-director of AAJA Features Forum, an affinity group that aims to provide programming, services and support for arts, entertainment and lifestyle journalists of color.
 Mariecar works at the San Francisco Chronicle as the senior arts and entertainment editor, where she manages daily coverage and audience engagement for Datebook and datebook.sfchronicle.com.

-KRISTEN HWANG, Secretary
+KELLIE HWANG, Secretary

-HARRY MOK, At-Large Board Member
+HARRY MOK, Treasurer

 Harry previously was a copy editor at the Chronicle and has been a journalism lecturer at San Francisco State, an online producer for the Bay Area News Group and an editor at Newsday in New York.
 He was also editor in chief of Hyphen, a volunteer-run magazine covering Asian America.
 Harry grew up in the Sacramento area and has journalism degrees from San Jose State and the UC Berkeley Graduate School of Journalism.

 SONIA PAUL, At-Large Board Member

 Sonia Paul is a freelance journalist and audio producer based in Oakland.
 Her stories have aired and published widely in outlets that include NPR, 70 Million, Studio 360, WIRED, the Atlantic, Harper’s and the New York Times.
 She previously lived and reported in Japan and India, and has specialized on the politics of the South Asian diaspora.
 Her work has been recognized and supported by the Association of Independents in Radio, Religion News Association, Schuster Institute for Investigative Journalism and the International Women’s Media Foundation, among other organizations.